PanHao000/clCompute/README.md

 The Boost.Compute project is currently looking for additional developers with interest in parallel computing.

-Please send an email to Kyle Lutz (kyle.r.lutz@gmail.com) for more information.
+Please send an email to PanHao (pan.hao.000@gmail.com) for more information.